Why Can’t Starmer Just Be Like Blair?

 Dissatisfied with Starmer’s performance, Blair is reportedly investing his energy in an amorphous cross-party alliance called the Britain Project, which some see as the UK’s answer to Emmanuel Macron’s En Marche.
 Yet even if Blair returned to the political arena, or cultivated a more polished imitator like Wes Streeting, he wouldn’t be able to relive his past successes.
 The conjuncture that gave Blairism its verve has evaporated, and in its absence there can only be a hollow restorationism: Blairite content without the context that gave it meaning.

 Oliver Eagleton is an editor at New Left Review and a regular contributor to Novara Media.
-His first book, The Starmer Project, is out this week with Verso Books.
+His first book, The Starmer Project, is out now with Verso Books.